lucas-medeiros/100DaysOfPython/README.md

 # 100DaysOfPython
-100 small Python Projects for learning
+100 Python Projects for learning